jagkt/k8s-projects-hub/1. continuous-integration-and-deployment/jenkins_cicd/README.md

-# 🚀 Kubernetes Project Hub – CI/CD with Jenkins, Node.js, SonarQube, Prometheus, Grafana
+# CI/CD with Jenkins, Node.js, SonarQube, Prometheus, Grafana

 This repo contains a full CI/CD pipeline for a Node.js app deployed on Kubernetes with Jenkins, SonarQube, Prometheus, and Grafana.